(In alphabetical order)

 Matt McGrain, a boxing historian, analyst, and lifelong student of the sport, is a writer for East Side Boxing and Boxing.com.
 McGrain lives in the Highlands of Scotland.

 Yuriko Miyata of Tokyo, Japan, is a former freelance sports writer and editor of Japan’s Boxing Magazine for seven years.
 She moved to Los Angeles to observe the American boxing scene and returned to Japan four years later to found Boxing-Zine.com along with other boxing writers and a photographer.
 Miyata is editor-in-chief.
 She has also been a member of the Eastern Japan Boxing Association Monthly Prize selection committee since 2011.

 Gautham Nagesh is a journalist based in Washington, DC and the founder and editor of StiffJab.com, one of the most popular boxing and MMA sites on Tumblr.
 His boxing writing has been featured by The Washington Post, The Atlantic, The Hill, NPR, BoxingScene, RingTV.com, and The Queensberry Rules, among other outlets.
-Gautham is also the Tech Policy Editor at CQ Roll Call and National Treasurer of the Asian American Journalists Association.
+Gautham is also the National Treasurer of the Asian American Journalists Association.
 He grew up in Jackson, Michigan and began learning to box in 2010.